Home » US Immigration - Visas » H1B Visa » H1B Revoked, Withdrawal, Termination – By Employer? USCIS? FAQs

 by Emily Neumann, Attorney at Law.
 “Help!
 My employer is going to revoke my H1B visa.
 What do I do now?” is a common call that I receive at Reddy & Neumann, P.C.
-H1B Revocation certainly will impact the beneficiary of an approved petition, but first, a little lesson on the proper terminology.

-An employer CANNOT revoke an H1B.
-Only the immigration service, which is USCIS, can take that action and the regulations specify exactly when revocation is required in 8 CFR 214.2(h)(11).
-There are only two circumstances in which the immigration service will automatically revoke an H1B:
+Firstly, an employer cannot revoke an H1B.
+Only the immigration service, which is USCIS, can take that action, and the regulations specify exactly when revocation is required.
+Let’s look at each of the terms “H1B withdrawal” and “H1B Revoke” terms in detail.

-1) The sponsoring employer goes out of business; or
+1. The sponsoring employer goes out of business; or

-2) The sponsoring employer files a written withdrawal of the petition.
+2. The sponsoring employer files a written withdrawal of the petition.

-When an employer says they will revoke a person’s H1B, all they can really do is request withdrawal of the petition.
-Once the immigration service ( USCIS) receives a written request to withdraw, it will lead to the automatic revocation of the petition.
 Also, it is important to point out that, although it is harsh, an employer is actually required to notify the immigration service when employment is terminated (either by the employee’s resignation or the employer’s decision to fire).
 Visa holders may feel that an employer chooses to notify the immigration service out of spite, but they really have no choice.
-According to 8 CFR 214.2(h)(11)(i)(A):

 “The petitioner shall immediately notify the Service of any changes in the terms and conditions of employment of a beneficiary which may affect eligibility… If the petitioner no longer employs the beneficiary, the petitioner shall send a letter explaining the change(s) to the director who approved the petition. “